glenninn/bjn-test3leg/README.md

-The user should now see a BLueJeans page that looks like this:
+The user should now see a BlueJeans page that looks like this:

 ![](./images/bjnauthorize.png)